sul-dlss/speech-to-text/README.md

 `brew install ffmpeg`

+### Test coverage reporting

+In addition to the terminal display of a summary of the test coverage percentages, you can get a detailed look at which lines are covered or not by opening `htmlcov/index.html` after running the test suite.

 ## Continuous Integration

 This Github repository is set up with a Github Action that will automatically deployed tagged releases e.g. `rel-2025-01-01` to the DLSS development and staging AWS environments.
 When a Github release is created it will automatically be deployed to the production AWS environment.